[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 His party — now polling at 16 percent — is back at the level it was before the parties merged and he announced his candidacy.

-He is now projected to rank fourth next week, trailing the liberal VVD (caretaker prime minister Mark Rutte's party now led by Dilan Yeşilgöz-Zegerius), the openly anti-Islam Party for Freedom led by Geert Wilders and the New Social Contract, a breakaway party founded only in August by Pieter Omtzigt, a former long-serving member of parliament for the centre-right CDA.
+He is now projected to rank fourth this week, trailing the liberal VVD (caretaker prime minister Mark Rutte's party now led by Dilan Yeşilgöz-Zegerius), the openly anti-Islam Party for Freedom led by Geert Wilders and the New Social Contract, a breakaway party founded only in August by Pieter Omtzigt, a former long-serving member of parliament for the centre-right CDA.

 Even though Omtzigt has been in politics for over 20 years, he has successfully managed to launch a "challenger campaign," said Otjes.